Qusay Hussein: Death

 On the afternoon of 22 July 2003, troops of the 101st Airborne 3/327th Infantry HQ and C-Company, aided by U.S. Special Forces, killed Qusay Hussein, his 14-year-old son Mustafa, his older brother Uday Hussein and a bodyguard during a raid on a house in the northern Iraqi city of Mosul.
 Acting on a tip provided the previous day from Nawaf al-Zaidan, an alleged cousin and friend of Saddam Hussein who had been sheltering the four in his home for numerous weeks, a special forces team attempted to apprehend everyone in the house at the time.
 After being fired upon, the special forces moved back and called for backup.
 After Task Force 121 members were wounded, the 3/327th Infantry surrounded and fired on the house with a TOW missile, Mk 19 grenade launcher, M2 machine guns and small arms.
-After about four hours of battle (the whole operation lasted 6 hours), the soldiers entered the house and found four dead, including the two brothers and their bodyguard.
+After about five hours of battle (the whole operation lasted 6 hours), the soldiers entered the house and found four dead, including the two brothers and their bodyguard.
 There were reports that Qusay Hussein's 14-year-old son Mustafa was the fourth body found.
-Brigadier general Frank Helmick, the assistant commander of 101st Airborne, commented that all occupants of the house died during the gun battle before U.S. troops were able to enter.
+Brigadier General Frank Helmick, the assistant commander of 101st Airborne, commented that all occupants of the house died during the gun battle before U.S. troops were able to enter.

 Soldiers, who tried to enter the house three times, encountered small arms fire and grenades in the first two attempts.
 Uday, Qusay, and their guard protected the street and the first floor from the bathroom at the front of the house; Qusay's son took cover from the bedroom in the back.
-The American forces then bombed the house many times and fired missiles.
+The American forces then bombed the house many times and even fired missiles.
 Three adults were thought to have died due to the TOW missile fired into the front of the house.
 In the third attempt, the soldiers killed Qusay's son after he fired at them.

 Brigade commander Colonel Joe Anderson said an Arabic announcement was made at 10 A.M. on the day and called on people inside to come out peacefully.
 In response, the occupants opened fire.
 An experienced team of commandos tried to attack the building, but they had to retreat under fire.
 Four American soldiers were injured.
 Anderson then ordered his men to fire with 50-caliber heavy machine guns.
 Uday and Qusay Hussein refused to surrender even after a helicopter fired a rocket and the Strike Brigade fired 40mm grenades at them.
 The Colonel decided that more firepower was necessary to take down the brothers, leading to 12 TOW missiles being fired into the building.